shaslip/faa-paytracker/README.md

 # FAA PayTracker & Audit System

 A local Python-based dashboard for government employees to audit paystubs, detect payroll anomalies, and track missed payments during government shutdowns.
+Coded with the assistance of AI, and not currently ready for any type of real-world use.

 ## Features